radwinskis/RadGEEToolbox/docs/featurelist.rst

 - Mask image collection inside a geometry/polygon
 - Mask image collection outside a geometry/polygon
 - Mask images based on pixel values
-- Convert singleband images to **binary masks** based on pixel values
+- Convert singleband images to **binary masks** (classified images) based on pixel values
+- Rename bands in singleband or multiband image collections
 - **Mosaic image collections** that share dates of observation and copy all image properties from the collection of choice
 - **Mosaic images that share the same date** from a single image collection
 - **Select an image from an image collection** using a positional index or date string